leannezhang/GithubIssues/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ### Scope

-- Most of the requirements outlined are complete.
+ **Default list page**
+- [x] List issues per 25 page.
+In this case, we are loading from
+- [x] Navigate between pages at increment of 25
+- [x] Display default page issues with number, title, user name, avatar, and 140 characters of the body
-- Exception: I have not worked on labels.
-If I have more time, I will create a component LabelList which will store Label components.
+- [ ] Display labels.
+(If I have more time, I will create a component LabelList which will store Label components.
-Then, render the LabelList component inside the IssueItem.
+                       Then, render the LabelList component inside the IssueItem.)

+ **Issue details page**
+- [x] Click on an individual issue from default page will take you to a detail page
+- [x] Style individual issue page with title, state, user name, avatar, and summary
+- [x] Fetch comments and display comments if any
+- [x] Names with @-notation in the issue should link to the user's GitHub page

+  **Test**
+- [x] Unit tests are written with Jest.
+      (First time working with Jest.
+If there is more time, I will write more tests such as checking if endpoints have the valid responses, navigation, and check if error messages have been handled correctly.)

+  **Styling**
+- [x] Great design

 ### Mock-up
 - Draw and identify reusable React components in the mock-up For example: Home, IssueList, IssueItem, Details, DetailItem, CommentList, and CommentItem